Board Bio Details

 Jody Hilderman, in her first term of service, has served on the Board of Regents in 2017.
-A Professional Engineer with her PMP (Project Management Professional), and CMRP (Certified Maintenance and Reliability Professional) designations, she is currently working in operations at a plant facility – a Production Superintendent for Mosaic Potash – and very much enjoys her work there.
+A Professional Engineer with her PMP (Project Management Professional), and CMRP (Certified Maintenance and Reliability Professional) designations, she is currently working in operations at a plant facility – a Senior Mine Manager for Mosaic Potash – and very much enjoys her work there.

 Though not a graduate of Luther College, Jody is still an alumna, having attended the University campus for the 1996/97 school year prior to transferring into Engineering.
 Her other link to Luther College comes from her home congregation of Christ Lutheran Church, which has a close affiliation with Luther College High School.